fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

     </div>

-5. Now you can stake for Capacity Commitments with the NFT you’ve purchased or keep it until you want to sell it or transfer it to someone
+5. Now you can stake for Capacity Commitments with the NFT you’ve purchased or keep it until you want to sell or transfer it.

 ## How to Sell or Transfer an NFT